TadLeonard/enumap/README.md

 Pie_tuple(rhubarb=10, cherry=1, mud=1000)
 ```

-## Discover errors when your collections are *created*, not when they're used later on
+## Discover errors when your collections are *created*, not when they're used
 `KeyErrors` keep you from going astray:
 ```python
 >>> Pie.tuple(rhubarb=1, cherry=1, mud=3, blueberry=30)